apacha/OMR-Datasets/README.md

 Note that most datasets have been developed by researchers and using their dataset requires accepting a certain license and/or citing their respective publications, as indicated for each dataset.
 Most datasets link to the official website, where you can download the dataset.

-Datasets referenced from this repository:
+The following datasets are referenced from this repository:

 * [Handwritten Online Musical Symbols (HOMUS)](#handwritten-online-musical-symbols-homus)
 * [Music Score Classification Dataset](#music-score-classification-dataset)